fakestarbaby/ruboty-app_annie/README.md

 ```
 @ruboty annie list accounts - Retrieve all account connections available in an App Annie user account
+@ruboty annie list products of <account_id> - Retrieve the product list of an Analytics Account Connection
 ```

 ## ENV